OpenINF/openinf.github.io/CONTRIBUTING.md

 ## Issue tracker

-If you've found a bug, would like to request a new feature or make a proposal, file an [issue][]!
+If you’ve found a bug, would like to request a new feature or make a proposal, file an [issue][]!

 ### Resolving open issues

 We track ongoing endeavors via the GitHub issues associated with each repository, and that’s where you can find tasks to undertake.
-First, check the labels on the issue you're interested in.
+First, check the labels on the issue you’re interested in.

 - Issues labeled _help wanted_ or _good first issue_ have been identified as
   desirable for community contribution.
 Feel free to work on GFIs even if not